OJeun/1800_202310_DTC02/README.md

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
-* HTML, CSS, JavaScript
+* HTML 5, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
-* Firebase 8.0 (BAAS - Backend as a Service)
+* Firebase 8.0 (BAAS - Backend as a Service) - authentication, database, and storage
 * OpenWeatherMap API
 * Dog.ceo
+* Google fonts
+* Google material icons
+* Homemade logo!
+* Google jquery library

 ## 4. Complete setup/installion/usage